nplrkn/qcore/docs/OpenAirInterface-testing/README.md

-ip link set lo up                      # enable loopback interface ip link set oaitun_ue1 up              # enable tunnel interface ip addr add 10.255.0.1 dev oaitun_ue1  # configure the UE's IP address ip route add default dev oaitun_ue1    # give it a route to the outside world ping 8.8.8.8                           # ping a Google DNS server
+ip link set lo up                      # enable loopback interface ip link set oaitun_ue1 up              # enable tunnel interface ip addr add 10.255.0.1 dev oaitun_ue1  # configure the UE's IP address ip route add default dev oaitun_ue1    # give it a route out ping 8.8.8.8                           # ping outside world curl parrot.live                       # test TCP + HTTP access to outside world
 ```

-If you get a ping response, congratulations.
+If you get a ping / curl response, congratulations.
 On the one hand, this must be one of the most convoluted ways imaginable to access the internet from your machine :-), but on the other, you have just proven out the mainline end-to-end 5G service flow!

 ### Looking at the packet capture